Arcanovax/TAP/README.md

 The server implements the line-based text protocol of **RFC 42TAP**: UTF-8, one message per line terminated by `\n`, three frame kinds — `OK …`, `ERR <code> <NAME>`, `EVT <category> <type> <data>`.
 The greeting sent on connect is `OK hello proto=1`.

-All wire encoding is concentrated in a single function, `Message::to_str` (`server/src/protocol.rs`), which is the only place in the codebase that produces protocol bytes; it is covered by golden tests asserting the exact string of every response shape and every event.
-The design document is `server/docs/superpowers/specs/2026-06-24-rfc-text-protocol-design.md`.

 The sections below document where we **deviate from the RFC** and why.

 ## 1. Extension commands